Explore this Section

-The programme is part of the University's offer to academic staff in relation to their CPD for developing a scholarly approach to learning and their contribution to the scholarship of teaching and learning.
-It is designed and delivered to meet the needs of students as learners and as employees of the HE sector; this is evidenced by the linkage between the programme and associated awards.
+The programme is part of the University's offer to academic staff in relation to their CPD for developing a scholarly approach to learning and teaching.
+It is designed and delivered to meet the needs of students as learners and as employees of the HE sector.

 The programme combines core practice in HE teaching with level 7 critical study and is benchmarked to sector-wide practice.
 It is distinctive owing to the practical and timely relevance of the programme’s content and delivery to each participant's professional development goals and work.

-Keele University’s award of MA Learning and Teaching in Higher Education involves the completion of four 30 credit modules and one 60-credit modules as follows:
+Keele University’s award of MA Learning and Teaching in Higher Education involves the completion of four 30 credit modules and one 60-credit module.

 Together, these provide a part-time programme that meets the continuing professional development needs of teachers in higher education across disciplines.
 Drawing on the principles of reflective practice, each module focuses on a different aspect of the business of teaching in higher education, including: the nature of learning and teaching, the use of information and communication technology in teaching, and conducting research into one’s own and institutional practice.

 Aims of the Course

-The Higher Education Funding Council for England requires that all HEIs provide appropriately accredited training provision for classroom teachers; the TLHEP is Keele’s central programme of such provision.
+The Higher Education Funding Council for England requires that all HEIs provide appropriately accredited training provision for classroom teachers; the PGCert LTHE is Keele’s central programme of such provision.

 The programme is mainly for people who are new to teaching in Higher Education, although some participants have substantial prior teaching experience, which they are seeking to consolidate through this programme.
 Participants include full-time lecturers, teaching and research fellows, research students who teach, and part-time teaching staff from across all disciplines.
 With these different backgrounds, participants are encouraged to apply general themes and theory to their specific teaching contexts and to learn from each other.